-The Company records its line of credit debt issuance costs as an asset, and as such, \$1.6 million and \$0.0 million were recorded as Prepaid expenses and other current assets, and Other assets in the accompanying Consolidated Balance Sheets, respectively, as of November 29, 2020, and \$0.3 million and \$0.5 million, respectively, as of May 31, 2020.
-The Company records its term debt issuance costs as a contra-liability, and as such, \$0.8 million and \$0.0 million was recorded as Current portion of long-term debt, and Long-term debt, net in the accompanying Consolidated Balance Sheets, respectively, as of November 29, 2020 and \$0.4 million and \$0.6 million, respectively, as of May 31, 2020.
+The Company records its line of credit debt issuance costs as an asset, and as such, \$0.6 million and \$2.3 million were recorded as Prepaid expenses and other current assets, and Other assets in the accompanying Consolidated Balance Sheets, respectively, as of February 28, 2021, and \$0.3 million and \$0.5 million, respectively, as of May 31, 2020.
+The Company records its term debt issuance costs as a contra-liability, and as such, \$1.3 million and \$5.0 million were recorded as Current portion of long-term debt, and Long-term debt, net in the accompanying Consolidated Balance Sheets, respectively, as of February 28, 2021 and \$0.4 million and \$0.6 million, respectively, as of May 31, 2020.
+See Note 6 - Debt for additional disclosure related to our debt refinancing that closed on December 31, 2020 and the related impact on debt issuance costs.